MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/04-pipelines.md

 ---
-title: One-liners and the pipeline | PowerShell 101
+title: One-liners and the pipeline
 description: A PowerShell one-liner is one continuous pipeline, containing multiple commands, to accomplish a single task. ms.date: 06/02/2020 ms.topic: guide